UltCombo/ultaro/README.md

 The dock and top bar can be revealed by pushing the cursor towards the edge of screen, similarly to other implementations such as MacOS but with notable UX improvements:

-- It implements the concept of "pressure", the user has to push the cursor further than the edge of the screen to reveal the off-screen elements.
+- The GNOME desktop environment implements the concept of *pressure*: the user has to push the cursor further than the edge of the screen to reveal the off-screen elements.
 This prevents accidental triggers by hovering elements near edge of the screen, while keeping the off-screen elements easily accessible by a single quick swipe with the pointing device.

 - Application windows can be maximized taking the whole viewport.
 This an improvement over other implementations such as MacOS that reserve a small hover area to reveal off-screen elements: that simply does not work as good as the pressure concept and just wastes screen real estate.